Hammadullah1424/project2/README.md

-# Amazon Colne
+# Amazon Clone
-This is a cone of Amazon made by me using html and css only
+This is a clone of Amazon made by me using html and css only